 –Although typically not thought of as such, critical infrastructures are a key institutional mechanism for the distinguishing and dispersing social values.

-Trust is a good example of how a social value is specified and differentiated by infrastructures.
+–Trust is a good example of how a social value is specified and differentiated by infrastructures.
 Broader discussions about “trust requires shared values” miss the fact that team situation awareness of control operators is much more about knowledge management, distributed cognition, and keeping a shared bubble of system understanding than it is about “trust” as a singularly important social value.

-There has been much less discussion of this positive function of distrust as a social value.
+–There has been much less discussion of this positive function of distrust as a social value.
 In contrast, “distrust” often takes the adjective, “polarizing.”

-–So too for “dread.”
+So too for “dread.”
 Widespread social dread–as in the societal dread that drives the reliability management of very hazardous infrastructures–is almost always taken to be negative.
 Here too, though, dread has a positive function.

 Every day, nuclear explosions, airline crashes, financial meltdowns, massive water-supply collapse—and more—are avoided that would have happened had not operators and managers in these large systems prevented their occurrence.
 Why?
 Because societal dread is so intense that these events must be precluded from happening on an active basis.
 (It might be better to say that we don’t know “societal dread” unless we observe how knowledgeable professionals operate and manage complex critical infrastructures.)

-Hunting and gathering societies may be the most sustainable, but I do not remember any hunter-gatherer I met in Botswana in the early 1970s who didn’t want to quit that that way of life for something more safe and reliable.
+Hunting and gathering societies may be the most sustainable, but I do not remember any hunter-gatherer in Botswana in the early 1970s who didn’t want to quit that that way of life for something more safe and reliable.
 Their life was contingent enough, thank you very much.